ecbrown7/ST558_project2/README.md

 Here, we’ll get started by reading in Online News Popularity data and subsetting by news category (news channel).
 Additionally, URL and timedelta (columns 1 and 2) are non-predictive variables.
-As such, we’ll remove them from the main data set to create a data set to model on later on.
+As such, we’ll remove them from the main data set to create a data set to model with later on.

 ``` r